OhMyGuus/BetterCrewLink/README.md

 <!-- BUGS/SUGGESTIONS/QUESTIONS -->
 ## Bugs & Suggestions

-If you found any bugs, have an idea for a new feature, join our [Discord server](https://discord.gg/qDqTzvj4SH) or make a issue in [GitHub](https://github.com/OhMyGuus/BetterCrewLink/issues).
+If you have found any bugs, have an idea for a new feature, join our [Discord server](https://discord.gg/qDqTzvj4SH) or make a issue in [GitHub](https://github.com/OhMyGuus/BetterCrewLink/issues).

 ### Questions